 Program Learning Outcomes

-- Apply historical knowledge by constructing interpretations of the past, identifying origins and causal factors, tracing change and continuity, explaining issues in relation to particular historical contexts, and making thoughtful connections between past and present.
+- Demonstrate historical understanding by constructing interpretations of the past, identifying causal factors, tracing change and continuity, explaining historical development in context, and making meaningful connections between past and present.

 - Craft and defend coherent and persuasive arguments, in written and oral forms; write clearly and effectively in a variety of genres, consistently formatting written communication in the predominant style of the discipline (Chicago Manual).

-- Explain how moral, spiritual, and ethical developments relate to historical study and how historical knowledge and understanding applies to life outside the classroom.
+- Explain how moral, religious, and ethical developments relate to historical study and how historical knowledge and understanding applies to life outside the classroom.